Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

-Or, moderates the MSE relative to bandwidth $\delta$ choice.
-We see the in the role of bandwidth choice, bias dominate for larger $\delta>0$ proportionally to $p_X''(x)$ (or curvature), or variance dominating for smaller $\delta$.
+Or, moderates the \gls{mse} relative to bandwidth $\delta$ choice.
+Utilizing \cref{Eq:MSE_KDE} and its derivation process discussed earlier, it can be observed that the bias-variance trade-off in \gls{kde} can be explained by treating the bandwidth $\delta$ as a parameter, where bias dominates for larger values of $\delta>0$ that is proportional to $\rho_X''(x)$ (i.e., curvature), and variance dominates for smaller values of $\delta$ that play the role of bandwidth selection.

-\subsection{Optimal MSE}
+\subsection{Optimal \gls{mse}}

-The choice of bandwidth tailored to a given data set size is the key question in using a given nonparameteric estimator.
-While both the histogram discussion and KDE discussion each have unknown to us constants, depending on either $p_X(x)$ or derivatives of the same, which not knowing $p$, these are inaccessible, all we can assert is bandwidth and data set size.
-For histograms,
+The choice of bandwidth tailored to a given data set size is the key question in using a given nonparametric estimator.
+Despite the fact that the considerations for both histogram and kernel density estimation encompass unknown constants that rely on $\rho_X(x)$ or its derivatives and are beyond our grasp due to the absence of knowledge about $\rho$ (as we may only possess data and not the true distribution), we are only able to make conclusions based on the size of the dataset and the bandwidth utilized.